 Nossa Senhora da Paz

-Vila Franca’s beautiful landscape allows ilhéu to contrast with a church high up in the mountains.
-Nossa Senhora da Paz (Our Lady of Peace) is a gorgeous tiny church with equally gorgeous views.
+Vila Franca’s beautiful landscape allows the ilhéu to contrast with the town rising up from the sea.
+And, if you look all the way up, there is a church high up in the mountains.
+Nossa Senhora da Paz (Our Lady of Peace) is a gorgeous, tiny church with equally gorgeous views.
+Once you get up there, all you have to do is turn around.

 The Açores has plenty of churches, many of them in a Baroque style.
 When you visit any Azorean village the most prominent feature is always a church.
 Despite the Açores having limited resources due to their remoteness, religious architecture and religious art flourished.
 Many churches were not originally in the Baroque style, but as is typical of the time period they were transformed.